Interactive

 Examples

-NOTE: the following examples use the ordinary plotting function because iplot is already integrated with them.
+NOTE: the following examples use the ordinary plotting functions because iplot is already integrated with them.

 Surface plot between -10 <= x, y <= 10 discretized with 50 points on both directions, with a damping parameter varying from 0 to 1, and a default value of 0.15: